-This class will be using the MonocleCAT (monocle Computer Assisted Teaching) tool throughout the semester.
-MonocleCAT is a web-based system that allows immediate interactive feedback and graphical simulations, to both aid and assess your understanding of the course material.
+This class will be using the Top Hat classroom interaction tool throughout the semester.
+Top Hat is a web-based system that allows immediate interactive feedback and graphical simulations, to both aid and assess your understanding of the course material.

-MonocleCAT feedback, questions and simulations are launched on demand by the professor during class.
+Top Hat feedback, questions and simulations are launched on demand by the professor during class.
 You can participate using your laptop, ipod, smartphone, or cell-phone.
-MonocleCAT is available free of charge through a University of Calgary license with Top Hat Monocle.
-You will need an account with Top Hat Monocole and all the information you need to so is available at this website: http://elearn.ucalgary.ca/files/elearn/student-quick-start-guide-calgary-fall-2013.pdf
+Top Hat is available free of charge through a University of Calgary license with Top Hat.
+You will need an account with Top Hat and all the information you need to so is available at this website: http://elearn.ucalgary.ca/files/elearn/student-quick-start-guide-calgary-fall-2013.pdf